Print Gridlines in Excel (Table of Contents)

 Examples to Print Gridlines in Excel

-For accessing the Gridlines option, go to the Page Layout menu and check the box of Print under sheet options as shown in the below screenshot.
+To access the Gridlines option, go to the Page Layout menu and check the Print box under sheet options as shown in the below screenshot.

 Here we have a sample data of some part numbers which were sold in a month in the different region.
 As we can see in the below screenshot, we have not created any border or table.
 And the data is completely a plan.